 Do you know someone who is gluten intolerant or who has recently been diagnosed as having coeliac disease?
-Our 101 gluten-free recipes collection ($12.95) is the perfect gift for tasty food that everyone can enjoy (click here to order a copy).
+Our 101 gluten-free recipes collections ($12.95) are the perfect gifts for tasty food that everyone can enjoy (click here to order a copy).
 Make up some gluten-free baking mix to get them started.

 There is a range of life-like containers available to store the remaining halves of tomatoes, onions and lemons.
 Or gift a banana carrier in the shape of, you guessed it, a banana.